MBG1337/Minactyl/README.md

 Please note : We wont be responsible to any damages caused during installation

-# Dependence for windows installer 🪟
+# Dependencies for windows installer 🪟

 Git [Download](https://git-scm.com/downloads)

 Node.js [Download](https://nodejs.org/en/download/)

-only for windows installer
+Use only if you are installing on a Windows System

-# Install In VPS 💾
+# Installation In VPS 💾

 <h2>Installing Dependencies</h2>